memgraph/docs/cypher-manual/graph-databases.md

 A **graph database** is a type of database that stores data in the form of nodes that can be connected with relationships. **Graphs** are essentially very simple structures that map relations between objects.
-We call these objects **nodes** and the connections between them are **relationships**.
+We call these objects **nodes** and the connections between them **relationships**.

 ![graph-database-example](data/graph-databases/graph-database-example.png)

 ## Graph terminology

 Every graph can consist of four components:

-* **Nodes** - the main entities in a graph.
+- **Nodes** - the main entities in a graph.
 They are also sometimes referred to as vertices or points.
-* **Relationships** - the connections between those entities.
+- **Relationships** - the connections between those entities.
 Sometimes they are referred to as edges or links.
-* **Labels** - attributes that group similar nodes together.
+- **Labels** - attributes that group similar nodes together.
-* **Properties** - key/value pairs stored within nodes or relationships.
+- **Properties** - key/value pairs stored within nodes or relationships.

 Nodes and relationships are fundamental components that are used.
 Labels and properties are often included because of the added functionalities they offer.

 ### Nodes